nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/EDIT.md

 ### Edit The Form Component

-Consider: what is different when we add an animal vs. edit?
+**Consider:** What is different when we add an animal vs. edit?
 In edit mode, we should have an animalId in the URL.
 Otherwise, it is a new animal.

-Consider the flow of this component:
-1. Component Loads

-This component will populate the input fields with the current values from the API.
-We will obtain all necessary values using a `useEffect()` hook.

 ### Here is the flow of the AnimalForm component:

 1. Component loads and renders - Save button should be disabled since the data is not available yet.
 1. `useEffect()` invoked.
 For the dropdowns get data for locations and customers.
-1. Determine if this is an `edit` based on animalId in the URL.
+1. Determine if this is an `edit` based on `animalId` in the URL.
 If true, invoke `getAnimalById()` and then `setAnimal` state
 1. Render (display new state in DOM)
 1. User makes changes.
-As changes are made, state is updated.
-The DOM always displays what is in state.
+As changes are made, state is updated. **The DOM always displays what is in state.**
 1. Select `Save`
-1. Invoke `constructAnimalObject()`.
+1. Invoke `handleSaveAnimal()`.
 This functions determines if this is a new animal or edit, prepares an object with the animal data and invokes the appropriate provider method (`addAnimal` or `updateAnimal`).
-1. The `constructAnimalObject` method will also `setIsLoading(true)` - this ensures the user cannot repeatedly click the button while the API is being updated.
+1. The `handleSaveAnimal` method will also `setIsLoading(true)` - this ensures the user cannot repeatedly click the button while the API is being updated.
 1. Once the API has updated, change the view to display updated data

+This component will populate the input fields with the current values from the API.
+We will obtain all necessary values using a `useEffect()` hook.

 Replace the current contents of the **`AnimalForm`** component with the following code.
 You will walk through all of this code with your instruction team.